 - Bar Mutual was established in 1988.

-- All self-employed barristers renew their professional indemnity insurance with Bar Mutual on 1 April each year.
+- All Members of Bar Mutual renew their professional indemnity insurance on 1 April each year.

 Contact us now to find out how we can help.